 5. Scrunch Those Curls.

-Cup your locks in the palm of your hand and scrunch your upward, working your curl styling gel, mousse or cream carefully into each strand.
+Cup your locks in the palm of your hand and scrunch your upward, carefully working your curl styling gel, mousse, or cream into each strand.
 Scrunching adds volume and definition to your coils, leaving them bouncy and beautiful.

 6. Use a Diffuser or Air Dry Your Hair.